Troubleshooting

 -p

-The portable option is explained in. https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual:advanced_features:portable_opencpn_v2/ Basically, it allows OpenCPN to run just using local data directories for example on a USB stick.
+The portable option is explained in. https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual:advanced_features:portable_opencpn_v2/ Basically, it allows OpenCPN to run just using local data directories for example on a USB stick or in an IDE.

 -no_opengl